DallanQ/7_wonders_duel/Manual.md

 >A set of scales,

->A wooden writing tablet or slate with a stylus
+>A wooden writing tablet or slate with a stylus.

 >A mortar and pestle